Rayc940/ece5160-fast-robot/lab2/lab.md

 roll_cf  = alpha_cf * roll_gyro_pred  + (1.0f - alpha_cf) * roll_cal;
 ```

+An alpha_cf of 0.95 was chosen.
+Since gyroscope is a lot more stable than accelerometer, a higher weight was assigned to it.
+The rest was assigned to accelerometer, which is enough to reduce the drift from gyroscope.

-The complementary filter values are tested with two symbol tests:
+The complementary filter values are tested with two tests:
 - Placing IMU flat on table, hitting table for vibration.
 - Rotating IMU about each axis for pitch and roll to see range.

-When placing IMU flat and creating source of vibration, the complementary filter shows resilient to noise and is relatively flat, while accelerometer shows the vibration.
+When placing IMU flat and creating sources of vibration, the complementary filter shows resilient to noise and is relatively flat, while accelerometer shows vibrations and gyroscope shows drifts.

 <p align="center">
   <img src="../img/lab2/pitch_cf_flat.png" width="49%">